bkai-research/Vietnamese-LLaMA-2/README.md

 **Acknowledgments**

 We extend our gratitude to PHPC - Phenikaa University and NVIDIA for their generous provision of computing resources for model training.
-Our appreciation also goes out to binhvq and the other authors for their diligent efforts in collecting and preparing the Vietnamese text corpus.
+Our appreciation also goes out to [binhvq](https://github.com/binhvq/news-corpus), [iambestfeed](https://huggingface.co/iambestfeed) and the other authors for their diligent efforts in collecting and preparing the Vietnamese text corpus.